Code-Institute-Submissions/facefinder/README.md

 The theme of this website is geared towards the AI Community, the Particle.js background is indented, to be space & futuristic like,

-- The content is very minmal, this project is purely based on the react,js
+- The content is very minmal, this project is purely based on the react.js view

 - liberary to create the frontend  & the exspress middleware framework for bridging our gap between our database, our server